You are hereWhich Grow Light? | Marijuana Grow Light Guide

-- These bulbs cannot be plugged into a regular ligh socket; they need a special hood and balast (usually sold together) - Teach Me More: http://www.growweedeasy.com/hps-grow-lights-setup
+- These bulbs cannot be plugged into a regular light socket; they need a special hood and ballast (usually sold together) - Teach Me More: http://www.growweedeasy.com/hps-grow-lights-setup

-If you have a bit more money to get started with, a grow space or closet that no one will see, and the willingness to put a little more time and effort into setting up, than HPS (High Pressure Sodium) lights, or a combination of Metal Halide and HPS lights, are your best choice.
+If you have a bit of money to get started, a grow space or closet that no one will see, and the willingness to put a little more time and effort into setting up, than HPS (High Pressure Sodium) lights, or a combination of Metal Halide and HPS lights, are your best choice.

-HPS lights can be used for the whole grow cycle and work really well.
-You will get even better results when you use both types of HID lights, MH and HPS.
+Both MH and HPS lights can be used for the whole grow cycle and work well.
+But you will get even better results when you use both types of HID lights - MH and HPS.

 Use your Metal Halide bulb for the vegetative stage, and the HPS bulb for the flowering stage.
 This combination of grow lights closely mimics the sun's natural light during the different seasons, and is the most tried-and-tested grow light combination for growing marijuana.
 Many modern ballasts come with the ability to support both kinds of bulbs.